-The godfather of the spreadsheet, Microsoft Excel is a staple of nearly every workplace.
-Although accounting professionals are increasingly adopting automation tools to do their jobs, sometimes it is still necessary to use Excel.
+The godfather of the spreadsheet, Microsoft Excel is a staple of nearly every workplace and a daily tool for many accounting and finance professionals.
+Although accounting professionals are increasingly adopting automation tools to do their jobs, sometimes it is still necessary to use Excel to sort out your expense reports.
 Here are some of the best expense report templates for manual data entry:

 A Basic Expense Report Template is a great place to start, as it is very simple and easily customizable.
 It records the date, payment method, vendor, expense description, and payment amount.
 Finance teams can add more columns to capture other details as needed.
 Basic reports are especially valuable to smaller organizations and startup companies as they tend to give you only what you need and can be modified to fit your exact needs.